Frequently Asked QuestionsGeneral CCSSE FAQs

 No. The Center is serious about protecting student privacy; therefore, student identifiers are not included in institutional reports, nor are they stored on any web-connected server.
 However, institutional contacts may submit a request for encrypted data files including student-level identifiers to firstname.lastname@example.org.

 How can colleges provide feedback regarding the content and format of the CCSSE online reporting system?

 Users may provide comments and suggestions by clicking on the Feedback page of the CCSSE online reporting system and completing the web form.
 Additionally, after each survey administration and data release, the Center sends a feedback survey to presidents and institutional contacts.
-Improvement through Feedback, a response to the most often-cited issues, is then sent to college presidents and institutional contacts.

 How can I view national CCSSE data?